Tamron 17-28mm f/2.8 Di III RXD Full Review

 Flare

-Flare is kep under control, for the most part.
-I had a hard time finding any.
-Below are the few I found on a 100% crop (circled in red for highlighting purposed).
-You can hardly see it on the original image as, admittedly, it is in front of a tree with a lot of green.
+Flare is kept under control for the most part.
+I had a hard time finding much of it.
+Below are the few traces I found in a 100% crop, circled in red for clarity.
+They are barely visible in the original image, especially since they appear in front of a tree with a lot of green.

 Coma

 This is not the best lens for astrophotography.
-While coma is reasonably OK, its aperture is limited.
-However, it will be better to close one stop, which further reduces its interest.
-I would recommend a fixed-focus lens like Sony’s 20mm f/1.8 for that.
+Coma is reasonably controlled, but the aperture is limited.
+In practice, it is also better to stop down one stop, which reduces its appeal even more.
+For this type of use, I would recommend a prime lens such as Sony’s 20mm f/1.8.

 Sunstars

-Sunstars are well defined at f/16, but they were already good at f/11.
-With smaller apertures, the rendering is obviously less pleasing.
+Sunstars are well defined at f/16, and they already look good at f/11.
+At smaller apertures, the rendering is obviously less pleasing.

-Whether you shoot at 17 or 28mm, at f/16, the sunstars are pretty much the same and quite well defined, although there is better
+Whether you shoot at 17mm or 28mm, at f/16, the sunstars are very similar and quite well defined, although better results are possible

 Focus breathing

-Focus breathing is noticeable at short distances at all focal lengths, but it tends to reduce a lot from a 1m focus distance and beyond.
-It will only be annoying when you go from a distant subject to a very close one while shooting a video.
+Focus breathing is noticeable at short focusing distances across the focal range, but it decreases significantly from about 1m and beyond.
+It should only become annoying in video if you shift focus from a distant subject to a very close one.

-- There are many 24 mm prime lenses to choose from, including Sony’s f/1.4 GM and f/2.8 G Sony, Samyang’s f/1.8 and f/2.8, Sigma’s f/2 and f/3.5 C, and Tamron’s f/2.8.
-Let’s skip Samyang’s f/2.8 and Sigma f/3.5’s which I think are the least interesting of the lot.
-Sony’s f/1.4 GM is exceptional but quite expensive while the f/2.8 G is very light and compact with advanced comfort features, but still a bit expensive considering maximum aperture.
-Samyang’s f/1.8 and Sigma’s f/2 C are both very interesting options with the former being lighter and cheaper and the latter being slightly better with a significantly better build.
-Tamron’s f/2.8, reviewed here, offers very high image quality and a 1:2 magnification ratio for an almost bargain basement price of €200,
+- There are also many 24mm prime lenses to choose from, including Sony’s f/1.4 GM and Sony’s f/2.8 G, Samyang’s f/1.8 and f/2.8, Sigma’s f/2 and f/3.5 C, and Tamron’s f/2.8.
+Let’s skip Samyang’s f/2.8 and Sigma’s f/3.5, which I find the least interesting of the group.
+Sony’s f/1.4 GM is exceptional but quite expensive, while the f/2.8 G is very light and compact with advanced comfort features, but still a bit expensive given its maximum aperture.
+Samyang’s f/1.8 and Sigma’s f/2 C are both very interesting options: the former is lighter and cheaper, while the latter is slightly better and much better built.
+Tamron’s f/2.8, reviewed here, offers very strong image quality and a 1:2 magnification ratio for an almost bargain-level price of around €200,

 |